godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyHint<enum_@GlobalScope_PropertyHint>` **PROPERTY_HINT_GROUP_ENABLE** = ``42``

 Hints that a boolean property will enable the feature associated with the group that it occurs in.
 Only works within a group or subgroup.
+Use the optional hint string ``"feature"`` when the group only has variables that are meaningful when the feature is enabled.

+\ **Note:** The ``"feature"`` hint string does not modify or reset any values.

 .. _class_@GlobalScope_constant_PROPERTY_HINT_INPUT_NAME: